centreon/centreon-documentation/versioned_docs/version-24.04/monitoring/monitoring-servers/advanced-configuration.md

     The port of the database being accessed.

   - DB User
-    The user account for connecting to this database.
+    The user used by this *Output* to connect to this database.

   - DB Name
-    The name of the database.
-In Centreon terms, this is the database containing the real-time monitoring data, generally called *centreon-storage*.
+    The name of this database.
+In Centreon term, this is the database containing the configuration data, generally called 'centreon'.

   - DB Password
-    The password used by the output to connect to this database.
+    The password used by this *Output* to connect to this database.